virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 Since this this project is supposed to work with CloudFlare, you will of course need a CloudFlare account.
 If you don't have a free account yet create one [here](https://www.cloudflare.com/a/sign-up).

-CloudFlare does a great explaining how to get started but make sure the domain name for the site you plan on hosting with AWS S3 has it's name servers set to CloudFlare's&mdash;here is an example:
+CloudFlare does a great job explaining how to get started but make sure the domain name for the site you plan on hosting with AWS S3 has it's name servers set to CloudFlare's&mdash;here is an example of the one that I will use for this tutorial:

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/prereq-000-confirm-cloudflare-dns-setup.jpg" alt="Example DNS configured with CloudFlare." height="75%" width="75%">
 </p>

+There is an arrow pointing to __SSL:Flexible__&mdash;that brings us to a small caveat&hellip;

 ## Caveats